 In 2002 Dr Zhang joined the Australian Chinese Medical Association, ACMA (SA).
 She has held many roles within the association becoming President in 2015.
 The association is well recognised for its extensive influence and achievements as a leader in both the medical profession and the broader community over the last 25 years.

 Dr Zhang is an avid supporter of charitable causes both personally and via the activities of the ACMA Foundation.
 As a second-generation migrant; Jane has an insightful perspective on the uniqueness of Australian society.
-She is a busy mum to two young daughters and is supported by her husband and partner in life Professor Ted Mah, also an internationally eminent Orthopaedic surgeon.
+She is a busy mum to two young daughters and is supported by her husband Professor Ted Mah, an internationally eminent Orthopaedic surgeon.

 Paul Flynn – Chief Executive Officer, The Hospital Research Foundation

 Paul is an innovative and entrepreneurial Executive who has earned a stellar reputation for achievement during a multifaceted career in both the Finance and Not for Profit sectors.
 With advanced skills in the areas of Leadership, Sales Management, Property Development and Management, Change Management, Financial Risk Management, Employee and Organisation Development and Employee Relations Paul is committed to drive innovation that will help deliver improved health and wellbeing for all Australians.

 Fiona is the Executive Director, Centre for Creative Health and Director of Strategy & Partnerships at The Hospital Research Foundation (THRF).
 She is experienced in corporate communications, brand development and media management.

 Fiona has held key roles in the professional services industry, tourism and healthcare sectors before commencing with the Foundation in 2010.
 In her role Fiona has overseen strategic communications, community and stakeholder engagement and branding for the Foundation and its affiliate brands.
 She is a member of the Board of Governors for The Road Home and sits on the THRF Board Subcommittee for Business Development.
 She has played a key role in the development and management of the Foundation’s first Under Our Roof project – providing accommodation for country cancer patients to stay with their families and is a proud Dignity in Care Champion.